 Dry Rub Ingredients for Smoking

-• 1 tablespoon ground coriander - they are the tan brown seeds in the herb package that normally comes with corned beef.
+1 tablespoon ground coriander - they are the tan brown seeds in the herb package that normally comes with corned beef.
 You can sometimes find ground coriander in grocery spice racks, too.

-• Wood chips for smoking the pastrami in a BBQ grill -- about 4 cups.
+Wood chips for smoking the pastrami in a BBQ grill -- about 4 cups.

 Now time to smoke it.
 You mainly need an outdoor grill with a cover.
 I have a 2-burner gas grill.
 The object is to smoke the meat with indirect heat.
 That is, place the meat as far away from the flame as possible.
 The meat is already cooked, so you just want to smoke it at this stage.
 If you have a simple outdoor charcoal bbq grill then build a fire way off to one side.

 The flame is under a pan of wood chips.
-You could even loosely wrap a large handful of chips in aluminum foil and place over hot coals or a gas flame.
+You could even loosely wrap a large handful of chips in aluminum foil and place them over hot coals or a gas flame.

-Depending how large and hot the flame source is, the wood chips should start smoking in a couple of minutes.
+Depending on how large and hot the flame source is, the wood chips should start smoking in a couple of minutes.
 When the smoke starts, place the boiled brisket as far away from the flame as possible and cover the grill tightly.

-Check every 10 minutes or so and replace the wood chips with fresh ones as they cook away, if needed.
+Check every 10 minutes or so and replace the wood chips with fresh ones as they cook away if needed.
 I smoked my pastrami for an hour.
-Even a half hour of smoking will give the Corned Beef great flavor and create a crunchy crusted Pastrami.
+Even a half-hour of smoking will give the Corned Beef great flavor and create a crunchy crusted Pastrami.

-In the hour of smoking I had to replace the blackened wood chips a couple of times.
+In the hour of smoking, I had to replace the blackened wood chips a couple of times.
 The meat will still heat up and brown, even away from the heat.

-If you are using a coal burning grill your smoking time may be shorter, as they often burn hotter than a more controllable gas grill (about half an hour of smoking?)
+If you are using a coal-burning grill your smoking time may be shorter, as they often burn hotter than a more controllable gas grill (about half an hour of smoking?)
 The length of time it takes for the wood chips to stop smoking is all the time you really need.

 After the pastrami is smoked, place it on a cutting board, slice across the grain, and make a big fat Pastrami Sandwich - your way!